thousandbrainsproject/tbp.monty/docs/future-work/project-roadmap.md

 Here is an interactive view of our future work that can be filtered and sorted to find tasks that match your scope appetite, skills and interests.
+Click on the name to view the detail page for that task.
+Click on the any of the tags in the columns to filter the table by that tag.

 [block:embed]
 {